-Input from surveys, stakeholders, and City departments confirms a continued need for funding in key areas such as parks and recreation, infrastructure, anti-crime programs, and code enforcement.

-Residents specifically identified youth services as their top priority, followed by public infrastructure.
-However, a reduction or loss of CDBG funding would require the City to fund these activities from the General Fund or to significantly reduce or eliminate services that mainly benefit low-to-moderate income residents of the City.
-Thus, staff is proposing and recommending funding additional service programs designed to meet citywide high priority needs such as:
+Based on input from the Community Needs Survey Results (Attachment 4) and City departments, CDBG-funded citywide activities that otherwise could not be provided are needed.
+These include previously funded projects such as parks and recreation services, infrastructure projects, anti-crime programs, and code enforcement.
+However, supporting youth services is now ranked the highest priority per residents, followed by addressing public infrastructure as the second highest priority.
+However, a reduction or loss of CDBG funding would require the City to fund these activities from the General Fund or to significantly reduce or eliminate services that mainly benefit low-to-moderate-income residents of the City.
+Thus, staff is proposing and recommending for funding additional service programs designed to meet citywide high priority needs such as: